Filing For Adoption

 Cases involving adoption are some of the most rewarding we handle.
 With founding partner Nancie S. Williams going through the foster care system, our firm is particularly mindful of the importance and difficulty in undertaking this life-changing process.
 From filling out paperwork to court hearings and home visits, we can go through this process with you.

-At the law firm of Northern Valley Law, located in Front Royal and Winchester, our attorneys provide guidance in a variety of family law issues.
+At the law firm of Northern Valley Law, located in Front Royal, our attorneys provide guidance in a variety of family law issues.
 This includes the process of formalizing the parent-child bond regardless of whether you are the stepparent and grandparent, or if the adoption is domestic or international.
 The process will be dependent on the circumstances, but we believe that the positive outcome is always worth the challenges.

 Types Of Adoption Available